 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment task Type of assessment Percentage of total assessment for grading purposes Hurdle (Yes/No) Outcomes being assessed Terminology test Summative 10% No 1, 2, 3, 5 Student blogs Summative 15% No 1, 2, 3, 6 Oral presentation Summative 15% No 1, 2, 3, 6 Major written report Summative 25% No 5, 6, 7 Final exam Summative 35% Yes 1, 2, 3, 6

-Assessment Related RequirementsAttendance at practical classes and field trips (where held) are compulsory unless you have a medical certificate.
-It is also expected that all lectures will be attended and that students will read and comment on the short reports (BLOGS) that other students post.
+Assessment Related RequirementsAttendance at all practical classes and field trips is compulsory unless you have a medical certificate.
+It is also expected that all lectures will be attended and that students will read and comment on the short reports that other students post on field trips.

 Assessment DetailTerminology test (10%)

 At the beginning of the course, students will be provided with a list of terms and their definitions.
 The test (conducted early in the semester, around week 3) will assess understanding of the meaning of these terms.
 Feedback from the test is made available to the students one week after the test.

 Over the course of the semester, students will contribute to a blog on MyUni by reporting in an accurate and interesting way about highlights from practicals/field trips in the course and/or other topics related to plant breeding.
 Each student will contribute three unique entries (no more than 300 words each) spread across the semester (approximately weeks 5, 8 and 11).
 Students are also expected to read each others’ posts and to post constructive comments.
 By the end of the semester, the blog should provide an informative and interesting record of highlights from this course.

 Oral presentation on an example in plant breeding (15%)